Griffin Capital Essential Asset REIT Reports Second Quarter 2015 Results

-El Segundo, Calif.
-(August 12, 2014) – Griffin Capital Essential Asset REIT, Inc. (the “Essential Asset REIT”) announced today its operating results for the quarter ended June 30, 2014.
+EL SEGUNDO, Calif.
+September 1, 2015 – Griffin Capital Essential Asset REIT, Inc. (the “Essential Asset REIT”) announced its operating results for the quarter ended June 30, 2015.

-- As of June 30, 2014, our weighted average remaining lease term is approximately 8 years with average annual rental rate increases of approximately 2.1%.
+- As of June 30, 2015, our weighted average remaining lease term was approximately 6.8 years with average annual rent increases of approximately 2.1%.

-- Modified funds from operations, or MFFO, as defined by the Investment Program Association (IPA), was approximately $15.5 million for the second quarter, representing year-over-year growth of approximately 264% for the same quarter in 2013.
-Funds from operations, or FFO, as defined by the National Association of Real Estate Investment Trusts (NAREIT), was approximately $4.2 million and ($0.8) million for the second quarters ended June 30, 2014 and 2013, respectively.
+- Modified funds from operations, or MFFO, to common stockholders as defined by the Investment Program Association (IPA), was approximately $26.5 million for the quarter, representing year-over-year growth of approximately 81% for the same quarter in 2014.
+Funds from operations, or FFO, as defined by the National Association of Real Estate Investment Trusts (NAREIT), was approximately $1.4 million and $3.3 million for the quarters ended June 30, 2015 and 2014, respectively.
 (Please see financial reconciliation tables and notes at the end of this release for more information regarding MFFO and FFO.)

 About Griffin Capital Essential Asset REIT and Griffin Capital Corporation

-1 Total capitalization includes the outstanding debt balance, plus total equity raised in our public offering and operating partnership units issued.
+(3) Total capitalization includes the outstanding debt balance, plus total equity raised and issued, including operating partnership units.